henryxwong/zettlab-ubuntu/README.md

 > **⚠️ Intel-Based NAS Only**: This Docker container setup is designed exclusively for **Zettlab D6 Ultra** and **D8 Ultra** NAS models.
 These systems feature Intel processors with integrated Arc graphics (iGPU).
 This setup will **NOT** work on ARM-based NAS systems or other models without Intel iGPU support.

-This repository provides a simple Docker Compose setup for running an Ubuntu 24.04 container on a Zettlab NAS with tools like Python, UV (Python package manager), Git, PM2 (Node.js process manager), SSH access, cron, and Neovim.
+This repository provides a simple Docker Compose setup for running an Ubuntu 24.04 container on a Zettlab NAS with tools like Python, UV (Python package manager), Git, PM2 (Node.js process manager), SSH access, cron, Neovim, rsync, and logrotate.
 It's designed for easy customization and persistence, ideal for development or scripting environments.

 ## Why No Dockerfile?
 We avoid using a custom Dockerfile to keep things simple and flexible.
 Building and exporting a Docker image as a .tar file for NAS upload can be time-consuming.
 Instead, we use the official `ubuntu:24.04` image and an `init.sh` script that runs on startup to install and configure everything conditionally.
 This allows anyone to easily modify the script for their needs without rebuilding an image—perfect for quick tweaks on a NAS.